awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-pvdriver.md

 1. Choose **Create association**, and then choose **Close**\.
 The system attempts to create the association on the instances and immediately apply the state\.

-   If you created the association on one or more EC2 instances for Windows Server, the status changes to **Success**\.
+   If you created the association on one or more Amazon EC2 instances for Windows Server, the status changes to **Success**\.
 If your instances are not properly configured for Systems Manager, or if you inadvertently targeted Linux instances, the status shows **Failed**\.

    If the status is **Failed**, choose the association ID, choose the **Resources** tab, and then verify that the association was successfully created on your EC2 instances for Windows Server\.
-If EC2 instances for Windows Server show a status of **Failed**, verify that SSM Agent is running on the instance, and verify that the instance is configured with an IAM role for Systems Manager\.
+If EC2 instances for Windows Server show a status of **Failed**, verify that AWS Systems Manager SSM Agent \(SSM Agent\) is running on the instance, and verify that the instance is configured with an AWS Identity and Access Management \(IAM\) role for Systems Manager\.
 For more information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.